Would you like to make a donation to CHASA? Click here or click the orange Donate button.

 Together, we can make a difference for these little stroke survivors!

-- Help a child know that she's not alone - that there are other little girls and boys who wear a brace on one leg and have to go to therapy each week and endure painful stretching
+- Help a child know that she's not alone.
+There are other little girls and boys who wear a brace on one leg and have to go to therapy each week and endure painful stretching.

-- Fund the upcoming CHASA Orthotic Grant Program to help families in need purchase a brace that may help their child learn to walk and have a healthy walking pattern
+- Fund the CHASA Orthotic Grant Program to help families in need purchase a brace that may help their child learn to walk and have a healthy walking pattern.

-- Fund Think Big Grants to help a community gathering where families can meet to create a local support network
+- Fund Think Big Grants to help a community gathering where families can meet to create a local support network, including Moms' Weekends and Family Fun Outings.

 - Connect families of little stroke survivors and children with hemiplegia around the world to share support and information

 - Help CHASA continue to do good work by supporting pediatric stroke and hemiplegia researchers.
-CHASA co-sponsored the Neurobiology of Disease in Children Symposium with the Child Neurology Society and The National Instututes of Health.
+CHASA teamed with the Child Neurology Society and The National Institutes of Health to co-sponsor the Neurobiology of Disease in Children Symposium.
 This symposium provided an opportunity for child neurologists from around the world to learn about the latest developments in pediatric stroke research and allowed top investigators in the field to prioritize the future direction of pediatric stroke research.

-CHASA is a 501(c)(3) nonprofit organization dedicated to improving the lives of children and families affected by pediatric stroke and other causes of hemiplegia.
+CHASA is a 501(c)(3) nonprofit organization dedicated to improving the lives of children, young adults, and families affected by pediatric stroke and other causes of hemiplegia.
 CHASA provides support, education, and advocacy through a national family retreat, local family and online discussion groups, websites, fact sheets, support of pediatric stroke and hemiplegia researchers, and pediatric stroke awareness campaigns.

 Children's Hemiplegia and Stroke Association